gurman2912/GurmanBooksStore/README.md

+# Project Overview
 This book store project is built by using ASP.NET core 5.0 .
-Book Store project with a focus on individual authentication.
+Book Store project with a focus on individual authentication.After done this application, the user should be able to order books online and get good discounts.

 # Technologies used
 #### ASP.NET Core 5.0: The framework for building the web application.